Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 "Stop thyself!"
 He said as a green luminance coiled around him.
 "State thy presence."

 "Adtraic?"
-The man muttered as he slowly lowered his blade.
-After the mysterious atmosphere faded and gave way to one of clarity, Asahi and Aletha prepared their blades, having heard these final words.
+The man muttered, slowly lowering his blade.
+The mysterious atmosphere faded, giving way to clarity.
+Asahi and Aletha prepared their blades, having heard these final words.
 "I haven't heard that name in the last thousand years."

 "Never would I have expected... to see white-haired wanderers travel this far down."

-Just as freedom seemed within reach, a sudden wall of glowing cyan swords erupted before Asahi and Aletha, trapping them in a cage of shimmering light.
+They were almost free when a wall of glowing blue swords appeared, trapping Asahi and Aletha in a cage of light.

 "Now now," he said with a gentle tone, his voice deep-rooted.
 "I mean no harm.
 Just curious as to where you two have been for the last three millennia."

 "Three millennia?"
-Asahi said, confused.
-"Has it really been that long?
+Asahi blurted.
+"That long?
 How old are you?!"

 "Reveal yourselves," He said, no hesitation.
 "Your true forms."